Click a link below for instructions on how to vote on Clark County's touch-screen machines:

 The machines are stored in a secure environment in which access is limited and monitored by cameras, motion sensors, and various other sensor and personnel monitoring systems.

-The machines are delivered to the polling locations in a manner that prevents anyone from tampering with them without it being immediately evident to election poll workers.
+The machines are delivered to the polling locations in a manner that prevents anyone from tampering with them without it being immediately evident to election workers.

 Finally, when the election is over, all results are audited.
 The number of individuals who signed precinct registers are matched with the number of ballots cast, and the electronically recorded results are matched with the results verified by the voters on the paper printouts.